Listen to this page with proReader

 There are 3 levels of 4D Schools and details of these are set out on the 4D schools page.

-Firstly, renowned international dyslexia and whole school specialist Neil Mackay is returning to New Zealand this August to lead more of his acclaimed workshops for both educators and parents.
-Tickets are selling fast, and already his Napier workshop is sold out, so be in quick to secure your place.
+Firstly, renowned international dyslexia and whole school specialist Neil Mackay is ofen in New Zealand.
 You can learn more and contact him directly through his NZ website at www.actiondyslexia.co.nz

-To start your school on the process, please email esther.whitehead@4d.org.nz
+To start your school on the process or to answer any questions, please email info@dfnz.co.nz

 The 4D programme was conceived and designed by Dyslexia Foundation of New Zealand (DFNZ), and is maintained by the 4D team.